SenseLogic/PENDOWN/README.md

 ### Usage

-As shown below, include the `pendown.css` and `pendown.js` files in your HTML file, then write your Pendown text inside one or several `<xmp>` sections :
+Include both files in your HTML file, and write your Pendown text inside one or several `<xmp>` blocks :

 ```html
 <meta charset="utf8"/>